-- Note 2: The histology rules instruct to code the invasive histology when there are in situ and invasive components in a single tumor. - Note 3: When there is a discrepancy between the biopsy and resection (two distinctly different histologies/different rows), code the histology from the most representative specimen (the greater amount of tumor).
+- Note 1: The term "most specific" usually refers to a subtype/variant. - Note 2: The histology rules instruct to code the invasive histology when there are in situ and invasive components in a single tumor. - Note 3: When there is a discrepancy between the biopsy and resection (two distinctly different histologies/different rows), code the histology from the most representative specimen (the greater amount of tumor).